2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 UML (Universal Modeling Language) is a set of graphical tools that allow a team to better organize and plan a software product.
 Diagrams are drawn in such a way to give the reader an overall assessment of the situation described while being easy to read and understand.

-In this chapter we will take a look at 3 diagrams used in UML:
+In this chapter we will take a look at 4 diagrams used in UML:

 - Use Case Diagrams
 - Class Diagrams
 - Activity Diagrams
+- Sequence Diagrams

 ### Use Case Diagrams